 Learn about our plans to reduce carbon emissions in the gas network by transitioning to 100% renewable gas,

 so you can keep enjoying gas for cooking, heating and hot water as you do today.

 There’s nothing you need to do right now – so you can keep enjoying the things you love

-Gas provides over 40% of household energy, and already has a much lower carbon intensity than grid electricity, but there is more to do.
+Gas supplies almost half of Australia's household energy, and already has a much lower carbon intensity than grid electricity, but there is more to do.

 We’ll keep working in the background to decarbonise your gas, so you won’t have to change the way you heat your home, use hot water or cook your food.

 Renewable and carbon-neutral gases such as hydrogen and biomethane can be used in the same way as natural gas is today, but do not result in additional carbon emissions to the atmosphere.
 By blending and ultimately replacing natural gas with renewable gas we can use our existing infrastructure to supply renewable gas to our customers.
 It also means customers retain their choice of energy supply, and those industries relying on gas can continue to access it.Learn more

 NET-ZERO EMISSIONS BY 2050

 A RELIABLE SOURCE OF ENERGY

 Renewable gas is a term used to describe gases that do not produce any additional carbon emissions in their production and use.
 Common forms of renewable gas include hydrogen and biomethane which can be used in the same way as natural gas is today.